When Is The Right Time To Get Event Management Software?

 If you’re in this group of venues and need a Free BEO & Proposal Template, Click here to open the Google Sheet (no email address required).
 From there, make a copy of the sheet, change out your logo, and you’re good to go!

-If you’ve cracked out of doing just a few events each month and are starting to do one each week or four a month, it’s probably time to start looking at a dedicated event management software tool.
+If you’ve moved past doing just a few events each month and are starting to do one each week or four a month, it’s probably time to start looking at a dedicated event management software tool.
 A dedicated event management tool will allow you to streamline all of the tasks you had been doing all over the place — into one place.

-We recommend Perfect Venue for this group of venues because it has all of the key functionality that you need but isn’t overly complicated: A lead form that integrates with your website, a central digital calendar, integrated email messaging & tracking, digital proposals that automatically update, secure online payments for deposits and final balances, automatic document generators (BEOs, proposals, etc.) and automatic analytics charts & reporting.
+We recommend Perfect Venue because it has all of the key functionality that you need but isn’t overly complicated: A lead form that integrates with your website, a central digital calendar, integrated email messaging & tracking, digital proposals that automatically update, secure online payments for deposits and final balances, automatic document generators (BEOs, proposals, etc.) and automatic analytics charts & reporting.

-While other software has subscriptions that are thousands of dollars a year, with Perfect Venue there are plans with subscription fees so there is no risk in trying it out.
+While other software has subscriptions that are thousands of dollars a year, with Perfect Venue there are flexible plans that start at less than $60/month.
 Perfect Venue doesn’t require a demo either, so you can easily try it out just by going to their website.
 If Perfect Venue isn’t a good fit, you can easily move on to another option with no money wasted and little time invested.

 When you’re first getting started, sticking with the tools you already know and work with like Google Sheets, Excel and PDFs can make a lot of sense.
 However, as your catering and events business grows, you may quickly discover that you must constantly copy and paste the same information into multiple systems.
-Once you reach that point, it’s time to start looking at event management tools that can automate the busy work like Perfect Venue, Tripleseat, and Planning Pod.
+Once you reach that point, it’s time to start looking at event management tools that can automate busywork like Perfect Venue.